Eliphaz: Third Discourse

 Job DID obey God; but his self justification in the face of God’s correction proved that he was more about what HE THOUGHT was right, than about what God commanded.

 God revealed this problem to Job through this trial; not to abuse Job, but to save him!
-For this self justifying attitude will always led to sin, as we do what we think is right; instead of every word of God (Mat 4:4).
+For this self justifying attitude will always lead to sin, as we do what we think is right; instead of living by every every Word of God (Mat 4:4).

 Brethren, this state of self justifying and rebelling against God by justifying what WE THINK is right, instead of faithful, zealous obedience and submission to God; will lead to our correction, just like the correction of Job!

-This is EXACTLY the state of the major COG Groups and most of the brethren, who do whatever the church teaches, [and “the church” does what they think is right by their false traditions, and NOT what God commands] instead of whatever ALMIGHTY GOD commands!
+This is EXACTLY the state of the major COG Groups and most of the brethren today, who do whatever the organization teaches, [and “the church” does what they think is right by their false traditions, and NOT what God commands] instead of whatever ALMIGHTY GOD commands!

-I tell you the truth: Our own tribulation is waiting at the door, and we shall all suffer as Job did unless we repent and turn to a genuine zeal for all of God’s commandments and teachings.
+I tell you the truth: Our own tribulation is waiting at the door, and we shall all suffer as Job did unless we sincerely repent and turn to a genuine zeal to live by every Word of God

 Job’s trials are analogous of the soon coming great tribulation, when those in the faith who have the same problem of being just in their own eyes shall be corrected as was Job.